icpleague/antora-sdk/README.md

 - [dfinity-lab/motoko](https://github.com/dfinity-lab/motoko)

 ## Development
 Run `gulp preview` to run the project locally.
-Doing this uses the sample documentation (not the docs defined in [dfinity-docs-playbook](https://github.com/dfinity-lab/dfinity-docs-playbook) ).
+Doing this uses the sample documentation .

 ## Building the UI
 Once you're happy with the changes, run `gulp-bundle` to generate a new `ui-bundle.zip` folder.
-The [dfinity-docs-playbook](https://github.com/dfinity-lab/dfinity-docs-playbook) repo references this zip file on the `master` branch.

 ## Deployments
-Deployments are handled automatically through netlify whenever commits to master happen on [dfinity-docs-playbook](https://github.com/dfinity-lab/dfinity-docs-playbook).
-Since this repo doesn't trigger netlify deployments, you'll have to manually kick off a new deployment from Netlify.
+Deployments are handled automatically through netlify whenever commits to master

 #### Note
-If you want to preview the site with actuall content before deploying, you can run `antora antora-playbook.yml` in [dfinity-docs-playbook](https://github.com/dfinity-lab/dfinity-docs-playbook) which will generate the site.
+If you want to preview the site with actuall content before deploying, you can run `antora antora-playbook.yml`

 ## Further Antora Documentation
 [Further Antora Documentation](https://gitlab.com/antora/antora-ui-default)